Ecosteer-SRL/ecosteer-examples/README.md

 For each example program, two versions (BEFORE and AFTER) are provided:
 - a base implementation <b>without</b> DVCO capabilities (python: sensor.py, Micropython: st_sm_sens.py)
-- an upgraded implementation <b>with</b> DVCO capabilities, that implements the necessary calls to the DVCO pub stack APIs and dopifies the data streams  (python: dvco_sensor.py, Micropython: st_sm_sens_dop.py)
+- an upgraded implementation <b>with</b> DVCO capabilities, that implements the necessary calls to the DVCO pub stack APIs and <b>dopifies</b> (applies end to end encryption for multicast scenario) the data streams  (python: dvco_sensor.py, Micropython: st_sm_sens_dop.py)

 The differences between the two versions (BEFORE and AFTER) show how a publisher program can be modified in order to use the DVCO pub stack.
 Please note that the DVCO publisher stack used in these examples is a stub implementation.